 What would it be like to be a fly on the wall as Suze and Dave discuss Bank On Yourself?
 No need to wonder any longer, as our hidden video camera captured it all.
-Click the play button below…
+Just click on the play button…

 In case you’re wondering, the statements made by Suze and Dave in the video about why you should invest in mutual funds and why you should avoid whole life insurance are direct quotes from their books.

 And Suze really did tell the New York Times she doesn’t follow her own advice about investing in the market.

 And yes, John Bogle, the founder of Vanguard – the largest mutual fund company in the country – really has written a stunning exposé about the smoke and mirrors mutual fund companies use to pull the wool over your eyes regarding the real returns you’re getting…